MicrosoftDocs/powerapps-docs/powerapps-docs/teams/relationships-table.md

 ---

 # Work with table relationships
 Table relationships define the ways that table records can be associated with records from other tables or the same table.
 There are three types of table relationships.
-Microsoft Dataflex allows for the creation of the same relationship types as Microsoft Dataflex Pro:
+Project Oakdale allows for the creation of the same relationship types as Common Data Service:
 - One-to-many relationships.
 In this type of relationship, each row in table A can match more than one row in table B, but each row in table B can match only one row in table A. For example, a class of students have a single classroom.
 - Many-to-one relationships.
 In this type of relationship, each row in table B can match more than one row in table A, but each row in table A can match only one row in table B. For example, one single teacher teaches many classes.
 - Many-to-many relationships.
 In this type of relationship, each row in table A can match more than one row in table B, and vice versa.
 For example, students attend many classes, and each class can have multiple students.